mozilla/regressors-regressions-dataset/README.md

 ```
 Total number of pairs: 20897
+Total number of pairs where both bug-introducing and bug-fix are known: 11991
 Number of pairs with no shared files: 3126
 Number of pairs where the bug-fix only contains new lines: 1869
 Number of pairs where the bug-introducing only contains removed lines: 998